-This bit will be set when the msCAN12 goes into error passive status due to the Receive Error counter (REC) exceeding 127 and the Bus-Off interrupt flag is not set(2).
+This flag is set when the msCAN12 goes into error passive status due to the Receive Error counter (REC) exceeding 127 and the Bus-Off interrupt flag is not set(3).
 If not masked, an Error interrupt is pending while this flag is set.